John Rogers (sculptor): Recognition

 Rogers also sculpted several statues illustrating passages from literature, including a series of three groups illustrating Washington Irving's Rip Van Winkle (1871) as well as "Why don't You speak for Yourself?"
 (1885) from Henry Wadsworth Longfellow's The Courtship of Miles Standish.
 In addition, John Rogers frequently used subjects from Shakespeare, including “The Wrestlers” (1881) from As You Like It, "Is it so nominated in the Bond?"
 (1880) from The Merchant of Venice, "Ha!
 I like Not That" (1882) from Othello, and others.

 Rogers was also commissioned to execute a number of monumental sculptures, including the sculpture of General John F. Reynolds (1881–1883), which stands before the Philadelphia City Hall, and in 1887 he exhibited "Ichabod Crane and the Headless Horseman," a huge bronze group.

 While Rogers produced plaster castings of his groups in the United States, during his lifetime, seven of his groups were copied in England in Parian ware, which is an unpolished porcelain, by at least two companies, Robert Cooke and Robinson & Leadbeater.
 There may have been other makers of these Parian-ware Rogers Groups.
 While not definitive, it is assumed these copies were unauthorized, as there is no record of Rogers having made arrangements for their manufacture.
 The groups that were produced in Parian ware include "One More Shot", The Wounded Scout", "Checker Players", "Camp Life, The Card Players", "Taking the Oath and Drawing the Rations" and "Union Refugees."
 In addition, some of these English copies were produced in majolica (a glazed porcelain).
 While the Parians are always white, the majolica versions have been found in white, red, green, beige and brown.
-It is important to note that these Parian and majolica versions were essentially "knock offs" since while the subject and compositions were extremely similar to the Rogers originals, these Parian manufacturers actually "resculpted' the pieces using their own staff artists.
+These Parian and majolica versions were essentially "knock offs" since while the subject and compositions were extremely similar to the Rogers originals, these Parian manufacturers actually "resculpted' the pieces using their own staff artists.
 So, there are numerous variations in the details between the original plasters and the Parian copies.
 However, Rogers himself did sculpt "The Fisher Girl" of which 11 copies were cast in England by Copeland in Parian ware, as a lottery winning for subscribers/members of the Cosmopolitan Art Association in 1861.

 In 1878 Rogers opened his small studio in New Canaan, Connecticut.
 The popularity of Rogers' figurines was already declining when poor health forced his retirement in 1893 and had significantly diminished by the time of his death in 1904.